php-cources/file-converter-starter/README.md

 ### Task

-Implement File Converter that is able to convert from **any** to **any** other format.
+Implement File Converter that is able to convert from **any** to **any** format.
 For example:

 * `csv` to `json`
 * `json` to `xml`

 and so on.

-As a result of implementation, you need to have a working File Converter ready to be used from as a CLI application.
+As a result of the implementation, you need to have a working File Converter ready to be used as a CLI application.

 All tests should pass.